-My name is Matt Holzapfel, and I am a senior at Elon University majoring in Broadcast Journalism with a minor in Business Administration.
+Hello!
+My name is Matt Holzapfel, and I am a recent graduate of Elon University, where I majored in Broadcast Journalism with a minor in Business Administration.

 My favorite teams are the New York Yankees, New York Giants and Miami Heat.
 You can catch me watching ESPN just about any time.
-My career goal is to one day be either a professional broadcaster for a major sports team or television network or be an anchor on a sports talk and/or debate show like SportsCenter, PTI, NFL Today or First Take.
+My career goal is to one day be an anchor on a sports talk and/or debate show like SportsCenter, PTI, NFL Today or First Take.

 One question that I hear a lot is “why do you want to work in sports?”
 Anyone could give you the answer “well I just love sports,” and while it’s true, I do love sports, that’s not why I want to work in sports.
 I’ve wanted to work in sports ever since I was a kid who would mute the games on TV and pretend to broadcast them from my living room.
 Talking about sports has always been second nature for me ever since I realized that my dream of playing in the NBA wasn’t going to work out.